 Conflict of Interest

 A conflict of interest is a situation in which an investigator’s outside financial interest(s) or obligation(s) (real or perceived) have the potential to bias a research project or cause harm to human subjects participating in a research project.
-A conflict exists whenever an employee’s personal, professional, commercial or financial interests or activities outside the university have the possibility (whether potential, real or perceived) of:
+A conflict exists whenever an investigator’s personal, professional, commercial or financial interests or activities outside the university have the possibility (whether potential, real or perceived) of:

-- Compromising the employee’s judgment;
+- Compromising the investigator’s judgment;

 - Biasing the nature or direction of scholarship;